Billy McKinney Player Props: Yankees vs. Orioles

-On Friday, Billy McKinney (.400 on-base percentage in past 10 games, 80 points above season-long percentage) and the New York Yankees play the Baltimore Orioles, whose starting pitcher will be Grayson Rodriguez.
-First pitch is at 7:05 PM ET.
+On Saturday, Billy McKinney (.433 on-base percentage in past 10 games, 116 points above season-long percentage) and the New York Yankees play the Baltimore Orioles, whose starting pitcher will be Tyler Wells.
+First pitch is at 7:15 PM ET.

-He had a one-hit showing in his previous game (1-for-2) against the Mets.
+In his last game he had a hitless showing (0-for-3) against the Orioles.

 Billy McKinney Game Info & Props vs. the Orioles